abrao1063-source/ICTprojectWebsite/README.md

 This project is created by university students as part of our learning journey in the first semester.

 Muhammad Abubakar
-Group Leader – Developed the Application Form Page and managed overall project work.
+Group Leader – Developed the Application Form Page and About us page and managed other workof project.

 Muhammad Umair Habib
-Developed the Home Page and About Us Page, focusing on layout and user-friendly design.
+Developed the Home Page and pdf report of the project, focusing on layout and user-friendly design.

 Susheel Kumar
 Developed the Table Page, organizing college data in a clear and readable way.